Catalyst in a chemical reaction

-The catalyst remains unchanged in mass and composition at the end of the reaction.
-However, the physical state like particle size or color of the catalyst maybe alter.
+The most important characteristics of the catalyst remain unchanged in the molecular mass, density, concentration, and chemical formula of constitute elements at the end of the reaction.
+However, the physical state of chemicals like particle size or color of the chemical catalyst may be altered.

-For example, 1.7 gm Platinium produces 1.8 cc of O2 per minute from the decomposition of hydrogen peroxide.
-Platinium remains active even production of 10 lit of O2.
+For example, 1.7 g of platinum produces 1.8 cc of oxygen per minute from the decomposition of hydrogen peroxide.
+But the platinum remains active even production of 10 lit of oxygen in a catalysis reaction.

-The catalysts do not Effect the final state of equilibrium.
-The Van’t Hoff reaction isotherm,
+The catalyst does not affect the final state of equilibrium derived from Van’t Hoff equation,

 ΔG0 = − RT lnk